?

 Ophthalmologist, Dr Brett Rogers, is one of New Zealand’s most experienced Cataract Surgeons.

-• Brett has performed more than ten thousand (10,000) cataract operations on Southland, Queenstown/Lakes District, Central Otago and Otago patients, over more than twenty years.
+• Brett has performed more than ten thousand (10,000) cataract operations on Southland, Queenstown/Lakes District, Central Otago and Otago patients, over more than twenty five years.

 • He operates exclusively on cataracts at Southern Cross Hospital in both Invercargill and in Queenstown.

-• He also performs various YAG Laser Eye Surgery procedures at his private ophthalmology consulting rooms in Invercargill & Queenstown.
+• He also performs various YAG Laser Eye Surgery procedures at his private ophthalmology consulting rooms in Invercargill & in Queenstown.

 • Brett obtained his MBChB Medical Degree at the University of Otago in Dunedin.